-And since my tagline from the beginning has been Life and Travel Experiences of a Corporate American Runaway – you not only get travel tips, but I threw in a few life tips too.
+And since my tagline from the beginning has been Life and Travel Experiences of a Corporate American Runaway – you not only get travel tips, but I threw in plenty of life tips too.
 And in honor of my 9 years of travel, I’ll even give you 99 tips!

 Travel Planning Tips

 I plan very little these days.
-After 9 years I have a system that just works now and I don’t even really think about it.
-However, these tips are things I still do today as I travel.
+After years on the road, I have a system that just works now and I don’t even really think about it.
+These tips are things I still do today as I travel.

 - Always have a little US cash on you stashed away…new bills preferably 20’s and 1’s.